- This vulnerability affects: All current versions of Internet Explorer

 - What to do: Deploy the appropriate Internet Explorer patches immediately, or let Windows Automatic Update do it for you

-Though these vulnerabilities differ technically, they share the same general scope and impact, and involve various memory corruption flaws having to do with how IE handles certain HTML objects.
-If an attacker can lure one of your users to a web page containing malicious web code, he could exploit any one of these memory corruption vulnerabilities to execute code on that user’s computer, inheriting that user’s privileges.
+Though the two vulnerabilities differ technically, they share the same general scope and impact, and involve memory corruption flaws having to do with how IE handles certain HTML objects.
+If an attacker can lure one of your users to a web page containing malicious web code, he could exploit either of these memory corruption vulnerabilities to execute code on that user’s computer, inheriting that user’s privileges.
 Typically, Windows users have local administrative privileges.
 In that case, the attacker could exploit these flaws to gain complete control of the victim’s computer.

 Keep in mind, today’s attackers often hijack legitimate web pages and booby-trap them with malicious code.
 Typically, they do this via hosted web ads or through SQL injection and cross-site scripting (XSS) attacks.
 Even recognizable and authentic websites could pose a risk to your users if hijacked in this way, and the vulnerabilities described in today’s bulletin are perfect for use in drive-by download attacks.